matelakat/tomcat-6-and-jacoco/README.md

 You use a Linux machine.

 Download the JDK from oracle.
-Put the download targz to the directory `server-jre`
+Put the downloaded targz to the directory `server-jre`

 ## Install